money-on-chain/main-RBTC-contract/docs/integration/redeeming-docs.md

 The function that interests us is: `function redeemFreeDocVendors(uint256 docAmount, address vendorAccount) public`.

-> Since the [Removal of leveraged positions](https://forum.moneyonchain.com/t/removal-of-leveraged-positions/298) in the protocol, the following functions have been deprecated but must be described since they are still in the code.
+> Since the [Removal of leveraged positions](https://forum.moneyonchain.com/t/removal-of-leveraged-positions/298) in the protocol, the following functions have been deprecated but must be described since these functions are still in the code.

 **Settlements** is a time based recurring process that allows or rejects the processing of DOC redeem requests.